 - NCI works closely with the National Institute of Allergy and Infectious Diseases to support the federal government’s Radiation and Nuclear Countermeasures Program.

-- Health professionals can also find information about the medical management of exposed persons during radiation emergencies on the U.S. Department of Health and Human Services’ Radiation Emergency Medical Management website.
+- Health professionals can also find information about the medical management of exposed persons during radiation emergencies at the US Department of Health and Human Services's Radiation Emergency Medical Management website.